martinber/noaa-apt/README.md

 - [How to compile C GTK3+ program in Ubuntu for windows?][12].

 - [rust-mingw64-gtk Docker image][13]: I took the Windows Dockerfile from there.

+- [zacstewart/apt-decoder][14]: Easy to understand NOAA APT decoder.

+- [pietern/apt137][15]: The fastest NOAA APT decoder, I took the AM demodulation methid from there.

 [WXtoImg]: http://wxtoimg.com/